Osborne Village

 Osborne Village is a neighbourhood of Winnipeg, Manitoba.
-The area is bordered by the Assiniboine River on the north and west, Harkness Station on the east (see Winnipeg RT), and the Osborne Underpass on the south.
+The area is bordered by the Assiniboine River on the north and west, Harkness Station on the east, and the Osborne Underpass on the south.

 History

 Osborne Village derives its name from Osborne Street (Winnipeg Route 62), which runs through the centre of the village area.
-Osborne Street was named after Lieutenant Colonel William Osborne Smith (1831–1887) the first commanding officer of Military District 10, which included the City of Winnipeg.
+Osborne Street was named after Lieutenant Colonel William Osborne Smith (1831–1887), the first commanding officer of Military District 10, which included the City of Winnipeg.
 North of the Assiniboine River, Osborne Street was adjacent to the first Fort Osborne Barracks, on the site of which is now the Provincial Legislature.

 Osborne Village is part of the original Fort Rouge area, which became part of the City of Winnipeg as Ward 1 in 1882.
-The Fort Rouge area started with a population of only 150, but grew to a population of tens of thousands by 1994.

-The Fort Rouge area began developing as a residential suburb of Winnipeg after the construction the Osborne Street Bridge in 1882.
-In 1891, "The Parkline" became Winnipeg's first streetcar route, running down River Avenue from Main Street, then south on Osborne Street.
-A major factor in the development of the Village was the construction of the three bridges over the Assiniboine River: the Osborne Street Bridge (1882), the Maryland Bridge (1894), and the Main Street Bridge (1897).
+The Fort Rouge area started with a population of only 150.
+The Fort Rouge area began developing as a residential suburb.
+In 1891, the Parkline became a streetcar route, running down River Avenue from Main Street, then south on Osborne Street.
+In the village, there was the construction of three bridges over the Assiniboine River: the Osborne Street Bridge (1882), the Maryland Bridge (1894), and the Main Street Bridge (1897).

-In the early years of the 20th century, Osborne Village's Roslyn Road was developed as a wealthy residential enclave, and by 1911 was home to the mansions of a number of prominent Winnipeg families.
-Notable among these was the five-acre estate of A.M.
-Nanton and his family.
-In 1911, the Nanton estate had a staff of 12.
-Elsewhere in neighbourhood, housing was less wealthy, but still predominantly middle class.
-The churches along Nassau Street are evidence of the area's predominantly English and Protestant population at the time.
+In the 20th century, Osborne Village's Roslyn Road was developed as a wealthy residential enclave, and by 1911, it was home to the mansions of Winnipeg families.
+Elsewhere, it was still predominantly middle class.
 The Victoria Hospital was built early in the century at the corner of Bole Street and River Avenue.
-The second public park in the City, Assiniboine Park (later to be renamed Fort Rouge Park) was situated along River Avenue in 1894.
+The second public park in the city, Assiniboine Park (later to be renamed Fort Rouge Park), was situated along River Avenue in 1894.
+High-rise apartments on or near the Assiniboine riverfront were developed.

-As Winnipeg experienced significant population growth in the years following 1945, the Osborne Village area saw the development of large high-rise apartments on or near the Assiniboine riverfront.

-The Midtown bridge was constructed in 1954 and opened mid-September 1955.
-The original Osborne Street bridge, which was built in 1882, reconstructed the 1920s and again in 1977, was refurbished in 2011/2012.
-Each day, 42,000 vehicles travel over the Osborne Bridge.
+The Midtown Bridge was constructed in 1954 and opened mid-September 1955.
+The original Osborne Street bridge, which was built in 1882, reconstructed in the 1920s, and again in 1977, was refurbished in 2011/2012.

-Osborne Village has changed greatly over the last hundred years but its rich history is still evident in the architectural details of many of its buildings, as well as in the overall pattern of settlement which has come to embody the neighbourhood.